resonate/resonate-embeddings-cookbook/README.md

 ### Input Path

-This file contains the label matrix for a binary classification model.
+This is a parquet file that contains the label matrix for a binary classification model.
 The schema for this file is:

 - `rid`: ID for each data point.
 - `evkey`: A model identifier to facilitate good governance of experiments and model use cases.
-- `label`: Binary label indicating whether there was churn or not.
+- `label`: Binary label indicating the outcome for the observation (e.g., this record churned or did not churn).

 ### Embeddings Path

-This file contains the embeddings for a set of rids.
+This is a parquet file that contains the embeddings for a set of rids.
 The schema for this file is:

 - `rid`: ID for each data point.
 - `bottleneck`: 512-dimension embedding vector as a numpy array.